werdasliestistdev/encode_in_real_world_ideas/README.md

 * it doesnt have to be PERFECT anyway for the beginning.
 * it seems like almost like steganography, but just, we dont wanna encode data in the actual image file. rather into whatever we have as a result from the image file...

+---

+OK: I JUST FOUND THIS PROJECT ACCIDENTALLY ON MY COMPUTER. i am high, thats the only reason why i am not embarrassed to share this publicly, even though the code is DUMB and useless, and clearly shows, i have no fucking clue about what i am trying here.
+BUT, hear me out, really, it's gonna be fine, trust me, because:
+1. i am typing this in VIM
+2. i am too lazy for even looking up md synax and can't memorize because i have always been that lazy
+3. i know the code is dumb. the problem is: i am too dumb for this.

+so, not sure what this list means, but, this project: is just a placeholder. i hope someone who is smarter than me can quickly point out the flaws in the idea or the big challenges to overcome here. i am not even working on this, i might come back to it in a few months. i got too many more tangible ideas i am working on. but sometimes things like this just don't let me go. i would love to solve it. but not enough, to actuall do it. still enough to be curious... just maybe, you can make something out of this or at least show me, why my ideas are so insanely dumb, so i can throw it outta mi brain.

+L